Greetings (1968 film): Plot

-Three friends—Paul Shaw, a shy love-seeker; Lloyd Clay, a vibrant conspiracy nut; and Jon Rubin, a peeping tom and aspiring filmmaker—explore free love, the Kennedy assassination, the Vietnam War and amateur filmmaking.
+Three friends, shy love-seeker Paul Shaw, vibrant conspiracy nut Lloyd Clay, and peeping tom aspiring filmmaker Jon Rubin, explore free love, the John F. Kennedy assassination, the Vietnam War and amateur filmmaking.

-Reception
+Release

+Arrow Video released the film on Blu-ray Disc on December 11, 2018 as part of a collection titled De Niro & De Palma The Early Films, which also included The Wedding Party and Hi, Mom!

+Critical rception

 Greetings holds an 88% rating on Rotten Tomatoes, based on 17 reviews.

 Howard Thompson of The New York Times wrote, "Some of it is amusing, as when one of the lads is coached in the technique of draft-dodging.
 Most of it is strained and unfunny, with some generous nudity for nudity's sake and a hip sprinkling of four-letter words."
 Variety wrote that the film "has its sluggish sequences" but "[m]uch of the production has a freshness that is infectious".
 Kevin Thomas of the Los Angeles Times called it "the funniest film since The Producers—and stylistically is its superior.
 It has the fresh and uninhibited wit of the best of the student films yet has the grace and control to sustain itself throughout its 88 minutes."
 Roger Ebert of the Chicago Sun-Times awarded the film three stars out of four, and wrote, "What holds the film together is not its plot (there isn't one) but its attitude, its general instinct for what is funny in our society."